inher/inher.github.io/_posts/2024-12-11-beyond-birding-course-2025.md

 ---
 layout: post
-title:  "Beyond Birding: Certificate course all bird lovers!
+title:  "Beyond Birding: Certificate course for all bird lovers!
 Starts on 13th January 2025"
 date:   2024-12-11 10:00:00 +0530
 meta: Are you a bird watcher, photographer, nature lover?
 Curious to know how birds fly, migrate, sleep or care for their babies?
 Or would you like to learn to identify and photograph them?
 Here is your opportunity to know these and many other things about the lives of birds.
-Institute of Natural History Education and Research presents a short course on life and ways of birds.
+The Institute of Natural History Education and Research presents a short course on life and ways of birds.
 Many eminent scientists and lifelong researchers have come together to bring this opportunity to all bird lovers.
 The course covers all key topics on birds presented in audio-visual fashion.
 Course comprises of 20 talks from 13th January to 25th January 2025.
 Register quickly to ensure your place.
 keysubtext:
 background-img:  700px_grandala_rnp.jpg
 teaser-img: small-sunbird-rnp.jpg